betrizmarques/betrizmarques/README.md

 - **Statistics**: Building a strong foundation in statistical analysis for decision-making.

 ## 📈 Goals
-- To become a skilled and proficient **Data Scientist**.
 - Apply statistical and programming knowledge to solve complex real-world problems.
 - Contribute to real-world projects, particularly in **machine learning** and **data analysis**.
 - Explore academic and professional opportunities in **data science** and **statistics**.

 ## 🌟 Fun Facts
-- I love solving logic problems and enjoy challenges that make me think critically.
+- I love solving logic problems and enjoy challenges that make me think critically, such as **crossword puzzles**.
 - I enjoy reading **philosophy books** to broaden my perspectives.
 - Music is essential for my focus and creativity.
 - I juggle multiple responsibilities as a student in two universities and a part-time worker, but I’m always eager to learn and grow.